-- Department Skempton Scholarships- We have a number of Skempton Scholarships which cover Home tuition fees for up to 3 years, and maintenance at the UKRI London rate for 3.5 years (£19,668 2022/23).
+- Department Skempton Scholarships (Rounds 2-4)- We have a number of Skempton Scholarships which cover Home tuition fees for up to 3 years, and maintenance at the UKRI London rate for 3.5 years.
 These scholarships are open to all applicants and could provide partial funding for overseas students.
 Skempton scholarships can be offered on a part-time basis, and include provision for sickness, maternity and paternity pay.

-- Department EPSRC Scholarships- We have two scholarships funded by the Engineering and Physical Sciences Research Council (EPSRC).
-These scholarships are open to Home students only and cover Home tuition fees and maintenance at the UKRI London rate for 3.5 years (£19,668 2022/23).
+- Department EPSRC Scholarship (Rounds 2-4)- We have one scholarship funded by the Engineering and Physical Sciences Research Council (EPSRC).
+These scholarships are open to Home students only and cover Home tuition fees and maintenance at the UKRI London rate for 3.5.
 To be eligible as a Home student, candidates must meet the UKRI criteria

-- Department Dixon Scholarships- We have a number of Dixon Scholarships which cover Home tuition fees for 3 years.
+- Department Dixon Scholarships (Rounds 2-4)- We have a number of Dixon Scholarships which cover Home tuition fees for 3 years.
 These scholarships are open to all applicants and could provide partial funding for overseas students.
 Dixon scholarships can be offered on a part-time basis.